 Liquidity is defined as the risk that the Company will not be able to settle or meet its obligations on time or at a reasonable price.
 The Company's treasury department is responsible for liquidity, funding as well as settlement management.
 In addition, processes and policies related to such risks are overseen by senior management.
-Management monitors the
+Management monitors the Company's net liquidity position through rolling forecasts on the basis of expected cash flows.

-Maturity analysis of financial instrument
+Maturity analysis of financial instruments: